PCLAeroParams/TChem-atm/docs/index.md

 # **Overview**
 TChem-atm computes source terms and Jacobian matrices for chemical systems.
-It is a performance-portable software toolkit for complex kinetic mechanisms.
-We designed and implemented TChem-atm using [Kokkos](https://github.com/kokkos/kokkos.git)(a performance-portable parallel programming model).
+It is a performance-portable software toolkit designed for complex kinetic mechanisms.
+We designed and implemented TChem-atm using [Kokkos](https://github.com/kokkos/kokkos.git).

 Software Design:

   * Modern C++.
-  * Kokkos programming model for performance-portability.
+  * Kokkos programming model for performance portability.
-  * CMAKE build system.
+  * CMake build system.
   * Numerical Jacobians and SACADO analytic Jacobians for all models.
-  * Couples to external ODE solvers. e.g., Tines, Sundials(CVODE).
+  * Coupling to external ODE solvers, e.g., Tines, Sundials (CVODE).

 ![TChem](figures/TChem_atm.png)

-TChem-atm has a parser for a YAML input file that constructs a kinetic model constant data object that contains relevant parameters for the computation of the chemical source terms.
-TChem-atm computes the reaction constants and rate of progress for all the reactions listed in the input files.
-Then, it computes the net production rate or source terms for all species listed in the input files.
+TChem-atm includes a parser for a YAML input file that constructs a kinetic model constant data object containing relevant parameters for the computation of the chemical source terms.
+It computes the reaction constants and rate of progress for all the reactions listed in the input files.
+Then, it calculates the net production rate or source terms for all species mentioned in the input files.
 TChem-atm automatically calculates the Jacobian matrix for the source terms using either finite differences (numerical Jacobian) or automatic differentiation (analytical Jacobian via SACADO).
 Furthermore, the computation of the source term and associated Jacobian is independent of the time integration solver in TChem-atm.
-Therefore, TChem-atm has an interface for time integration (Box model) for the Tines and CVODE libraries.
-Finally, TChem has a batched interface for evaluating the source term, Jacobian matrix, and time integration.
+Therefore, TChem-atm provides an interface for time integration (Box model) for the Tines and CVODE libraries.
+Finally, TChem-atm features a batched interface for evaluating the source term, Jacobian matrix, and time integration.
 # **Citations**
 * [TChem: A performance portable parallel software toolkit for complex kinetic mechanisms.](https://www.sciencedirect.com/science/article/pii/S0010465522003472)